auth0/docs/articles/tokens/id-token.md

 To check or update the algorithm your Client uses go to _[Client Settings](${manage_url}/#/clients/${account.clientId}/settings) > Show Advanced Settings > OAuth > JsonWebToken Signature Algorithm_.
 The most secure practice, and our recommendation, is to use `RS256`.

-## How to control the contents of an ID token
+## Control the contents of an ID token

 In order to retrieve an `id_token` the `responseType` should be set to `id_token`, both for client-side and server-side authentication flows.